drbean/edit/tsailin/pasteur_perspective.md

 with industry in order to provide a more fundamental economic and social contribution to society (Etzkowitz, 1998).

-When universities are encouraged to nurture entrepreneurial habits, they still face severe problems of balancing between old and new missions, knowledge creation and knowledge utilization, and traditional and new sources of support (Clark, 2004; Van Looy et al., 2011).
-Although the tensions impede traditional universities transforming into more entrepreneurial, many universities have attempted to create favorable contexts for reconciling these dual activities by providing new organizational changes such as university's leadership, climate, formal incentives, technology transfer office's support, and promoting faculty's engagement (Klofsten et al., 2019; Perkmann et al., 2013).
+When universities are encouraged to develop entrepreneurial habits, they still face severe problems balancing old and new missions, choosing between knowledge creation and knowledge utilization, and finding traditional and new sources of support (Clark, 2004; Van Looy et al., 2011).
+Although the tensions impede the transformation of traditional universities into more entrepreneurial ones, many universities have attempted to create favorable contexts for these dual activities by providing new organizational changes, including in university leadership, climate, formal incentives, technology transfer office support, and faculty engagement promotion (Klofsten et al., 2019; Perkmann et al., 2013).

 Stokes (1997) proposed the use-inspired basic research or Pasteur's quadrant research to encourage academia to develop a balancing work on